FLY: INDUSTRY DANCE SUMMER INTENSIVE

 Ages 9-18 who have completed Ballet, Jazz and Tap Level 2+

-CHRISTIE SIROTA, FLY 2017 Program Director, has been teaching and creating choreography since the age of 14.
+CHRISTIE SIROTA has been teaching and creating choreography since the age of 15.
 Training from east to west coast and along some of LA’s hottest choreographers, she holds a wide variety of styles that bring an exciting blend to the classroom.
-Christie travels nationally with numerous conventions and workshops, teaches master classes and choreography throughout the country, is a National Director for VIP Dance Competition and a Regional Trainer for thebodybar(re) fitness franchise.
+Christie has traveled nationally with numerous conventions and workshops including Dance Masters of America, Dance Caravan, Professional Dance Teachers Association, N-House Productions and VIP Dance Competition, as well as teaches master classes and choreography throughout the country.
+She is a National Director for VIP Dance Competition, past Director of FLY: Industry Intensive, Director of 412: The Intensive and is a Regional Trainer for thebodybar(re) fitness franchise.
 Her credits include Las Vegas Fashion Week, Latin icon JUAN LUIS GUERRA, Disney’s NLT, dance/pop group TAXI DOLL, workout sensation HIP HOP ABS and many others.
-Her choreography has been seen in regional productions of Footloose and West Side Story, Kennywood Amusement Park as well as concerts and productions around the country.
-Christie infuses her variety in style with her fun high energy to create an exciting mix sure to keep you wanting more!
+Her choreography has been seen in regional productions of Footloose and West Side Story, on stage at Kennywood Amusement Park and in concerts and productions around the country.
+Christie infuses her variety in style with her fun high energy to create an exciting mix sure to keep you wanting more.

 His work has been performed at Carnegie Hall, twice, and he wrote and directed an original production called “A Funky Fairytale” for Trump’s Casino in Atlantic City to critical acclaim and was held over twice.
 He received the prestigious Carbonell Award for Best Choreographer for “42nd Street”.